mramos29/random/README.md

 # Random Scripts and Configurations

-Some random scripts and configurations I've created to solve specific issues and that were spread across a lot of servers...
+Some random scripts, configurations or quick hacks I've created to solve specific issues and that were spread across a lot of servers...
 Keeping this stuff, might need it again in the future.

 - nginx-redirect.conf: redirects a server name based on a regex to a final server name
 - nginx-proxy_pass-regex.conf: proxy_pass based on a regex
+- post_block.sh: quick hack to block ips with more than a certain number of POST requests